DanGOTO100/AutomaticLyricsGenerationAI/README.md

 # AutomaticLyricsGenerationAI

 This code will read and learn from lyrics ingested as input in a text file.
-It will create a Markov Chain with current work and probabilities to go to another word.
-A first order Chain.
+It will create a Markov Chain containing words and probabilities to go to another word.
+A first order chain.
 We could build another order chain by adjusting parameter *pharselenght* The it will create a song based (lenght specififed) on these chains and with some weighted probability of the lenght of each lyrics' line.